Megan-Tian/delirium-symptom-center/README.md

 Delirium Symptom Center
 ==================
 ## Inspiration
-I'm taking a biomedical problem-based learning class this summer, and our first case (around mid-July) was about delirium.
+I'm taking a biomedical problem-based learning class this summer, and our first case (around mid-July) was about delirium, a sudden change in mental state with no universal cause.
 That's where I first learned about it and got the sense that we can address some of the issues described in this site with technology.

 ## What this project does
 1. Educates the public about delirium, a common syndrome without a universal cause that is frequently misunderstood and misdiagnosed